Corregidor: Tailside

 The Tailside or Tail End is the remaining portion of the island where different memorials, shrines and the island's airstrip are located.
 Kindley Field was constructed in the early 1920s and named in honor of an early hero of the U.S. Army Air Corps.
 The airfield was operated then by the army, and the navy had a seaplane base.
 The short runway, cramped and hilly terrain had limited its use.

 In 1968 during the first term of Ferdinand Marcos, Tailside became the site of the Jabidah massacre, an event which angered the Philippines Muslim minority enough to trigger the Moro conflict, eventually leading to the creation of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).

 Geology

 Corregidor and Caballo islands are remnants of a volcanic crater, the Corregidor Caldera, which was last active about one million years ago.
 However, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) still classifies Corregidor as a potentially active volcano.

 History

+Pre-colonial era

+In the 13th century, local fishing villages dotted the island, then it became a hub for Chinese pirates and later by the Muslim Moros.